zackaira/Blockons/readme.txt

 = I don't see the WooCommerce blocks?
 For the WooCommerce blocks (Account Icon, Featured Products & Mini Cart) you need to have the WooCommerce plugin activated.

+= Will Blockons work with other block plugins?
+We've tested with lots of different gutenberg blocks plugins like CoBlocks, Ultimate Blocks, Spectra, GenerateBlocks, Otter page builder blocks & Gutenverse gutenberg blocks to name a few...
+Blockons should not affect or be affected by other blocks plugins or page builders.

 = I don't see the same amount of blocks?
 When we add new blocks, by default they are turned off...
 This is encase you've manually turned blocks off for site speed and loading.

 We don't want to auto-turn them on, so you'll need to go to Dashboard -> Settings -> Blockons Settings -> Blocks and turn on the new blocks that you want to use.

 You should receive a 'We've added new blocks' notice (which is dismissable) when we add new blocks.

+= This block contains unexpected or invalid content This is most likely from a latest update adding new settings to the block, and so WordPress displays this warning because the blocks editor version looks slightly different to the saved frontend version of the block.

+Clicking "Attempt Block Recovery" should fix the block.

+[Read more](https://blockons.com/documentation/how-to-recover-a-broken-block/) on block recovery here.

 = I found a bug...
 What do I do?
 Please [contact us](https://blockons.com/go/contact/) so we can post a fix and get it working for you.